menaxmaged/Resturant-Review-using-ML/Documentaion.md

 The following libraries are imported for data processing and analysis:

 - pandas: It is used for data manipulation and analysis.
-- nltk: Natural Language Toolkit used for Natural Language Processing.
 - sklearn.metrics: It is used for measuring the performance of the trained model.

 ## Data Loading